fe7/SuperHeroesExercise/SuperHeroesExercise/README.txt

 ### Description ###
 Program will take three separate command line parameters: a text file, name of employee, and name of another employee.
 First parameter will include the filename which contains the employee date:
-A list of employees will be provided in a text file, one employee per line where first line is heading, and following lines are employee data separated by “|” includes ID of employee, name of employee and manager ID.
+A list of employees will be provided in a text file, one employee per line where first line is heading, and following lines are employee data separated by â€œ|â€� includes ID of employee, name of employee and manager ID.

 Second and Third parameters of program are the employee name.